selabhvl/dynamic-frcm/README.md

 # Testing

-The folder `src/tests` contains a number of unit tests that can be used to test the implementation.
+The folder `tests` contains a number of unit tests that can be used to test the implementation.

-To execute the tests enter the `src/tests` folder and execute
+To execute the tests enter the `tests` folder and execute

 ```
 pytest